Rose symbolism: England

 The rose as a heraldic symbol: the coat of arms of Ružomberok in Slovakia.
 The town's name in literal translation is "Hill of roses".

 The rose is the national flower of England, a usage dating back to the English civil wars of the fifteenth century (later called Wars of the Roses), in which a red rose represented the House of Lancaster, and a white rose represented the House of York.
 The Tudor dynasty created the Tudor rose, which united both the white and the red roses, a symbolism dramatized by Shakespeare in his play Richard III.
 The traditional ballad "The Rose of England" (Child 166) recounts the seizure of the crown by Earl of Richmond (who became Henry VII of England, the founder of the Tudor dynasty), using the "red rose" as an allegory for Henry.

+Of the approximately 775 mentions of plants and spices in his works, William Shakespeare refers to the rose most frequently, about 100 times.

 The England national rugby union team and Rugby Football Union adopted the red rose as their symbol in 1871, and the rose has appeared on players' kit ever since.

 The red rose is the symbol for the UK Labour Party.